Spirituality at St Bartholomew's

 Impact of Spirituality

-In developing Spirituality our children realise how wonderful they are and realise their own potential.
+In developing Spirituality our children flourish as respectful and compassionate citizens who seek to positively contribute to our local community and the world beyond.
+Our children will actively demonstrate our Christian virtues which are rooted in love.
+These are hope, aspiration, respect, trust, forgiveness, compassion and courage.
 They are self-aware and show empathy towards others in and out of school.
 Our children are curious, open-minded and can explore things in appropriate ways.
 They can express and understand feelings and have a strong moral sense of right and wrong.
 Although able to enjoy and embrace quiet and stillness, they possess an active imagination.

 Spirituality helps our children gain ‘The roots to grow and the wings to fly.’